The Tell-Tale Heart by Edgar Allan Poe

 Copyright info

-The Tell-Tale Heart by Edgar Allan Poe is believed to be out of copyright restrictions only in the United States.
+The Tell-Tale Heart by Edgar Allan Poe is believed to be in the public domain in the United States only.
 It may still be copyrighted in other countries.
-If you are not located in the United States, you must check your local laws to make sure that the contents of this eBook are free from copyright restrictions in the country where you are located in before downloading The Tell-Tale Heart in PDF or ePub.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading The Tell-Tale Heart in PDF or ePub.

 These collections include The Tell-Tale Heart: